By using this site, you agree to the Privacy Policy and Terms of Use.

 • Joint stress: In large breeds, excess weight puts undue stress on developing joints, potentially causing long-term problems

-The Blue Cross warns that puppyhood obesity significantly increases the risk of joint problems, diabetes, and heart disease later in life.
-Prevention is far easier than treatment.
+The Blue Cross that puppyhood obesity can significantly increase the risk of joint problems, diabetes, and heart disease later in life.
+Prevention is much easier than treatment.

 Signs of Underfeeding